 Here is a corrective protocol I’ve used to help get rid of the rounding of the shoulders and kyphosis of the upper back.
 The flow here is mobilization into creating range of motion into activation:

-Look to perform these exercises 2-3 times a week.
-Then follow it up by being more mindful of your posture throughout the day.
+Perform these exercises 2-3 times a week.
+Follow it up by being more mindful of your posture throughout the day.